pouyan-sajadi/signal-news-backend/README.md

     pip install -r requirements.txt
     ```

-4.  **Install and Start MongoDB:**
-    If you don't have MongoDB running locally, you can install it via Homebrew (on macOS):
-    ```bash
-    brew tap mongodb/brew
-    brew install mongodb-community
-    brew services start mongodb-community
-    ```
-    For other operating systems or detailed installation instructions, refer to the [MongoDB documentation](https://docs.mongodb.com/manual/installation/).
+4.  **Set up Supabase:**
+    This project uses Supabase for its database and authentication.
+You will need to have a Supabase project set up.
+The backend automatically handles table creation if they don't exist.

-5.  **Configure API Keys:**
+5.  **Configure API Keys and Environment Variables:**
-    Create a `.env` file in the `signal-app-backend` directory (the same directory as `backend_app.py`) and add your API keys:
+    Create a `.env` file in the `signal-app-backend` directory and add the following:
     ```
     OPENAI_API_KEY="your_openai_api_key_here"
     SERPAPI_KEY="your_serpapi_key_here"